k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <td>propertiesToInclude</td>
 <td>N</td>
 <td>
 <p>Coma-separated list of properties to be included in the output.
-When empty, all properties are included.
-Available in V7.2.2.</p><p>E.g.: propertiesToInclude=pii,pk</p>
+When empty, all properties are included. </p><p>E.g.: propertiesToInclude=pii,pk</p>
 </td>
 </tr>
 </tbody>